Audio-Project-Workgroup/granular_synth/README.md

 <details>
 <summary><strong>Is Granade ready for production use?</strong></summary>
 <br>
-Granade is in its initial release.
+Granade is in a nascent stage of development, developed by a small team, and only tested on a handful of systems.
+As such, you may experience crashes, bugs, or be missing certain features.
+In any of these cases, please let us know by submitting an issue (bug report or feature request) on github.
 While functional for experimentation and creative use, some features are incomplete.
 We recommend it for creative exploration rather than critical production work at this stage.
 </details>

 <details>